danicrosby/product-cards/README.md

-# product-cards
+# project-setup

 README.MD SETUP

-DATE: Jan 2021
+DATE: JAN 2021

-PROJECT NAME: Product Cards
+PROJECT NAME: Products Cards

-PROJECT OVERVIEW: Product cards displaying info about product
+PROJECT OVERVIEW: Cards to display product info

+MOTIVATION: Class assignment

+LANGUAGE: Vanilla JS

+API: N/A

+HOW TO TEST: Responsive design

+HOW TO USE: Display only

 WIREFRAME:

 LOOM VIDEO DEMO: